GEAR COMPARISON

 Advanced Considerations — Line Choice and Tuning

 Both reels are optimized for 12–17 lb fluorocarbon as their primary application line.
-Fluorocarbon's density and low stretch characteristics complement the I-DC4 system's sensitivity — you feel the lure better, and the line's memory is manageable on either spool.
+Fluorocarbon's density and low stretch characteristics complement the I-DC4 system's sensitivity — you feel the lure better, and the line's memory is managed dynamically on either spool.

-On the SLX DC, 17 lb fluorocarbon is the sweet spot for cranking applications — it fills the spool to an appropriate level and provides enough mass to load the standard spool effectively on longer casts.
+On the SLX DC, 15–17 lb fluorocarbon is the sweet spot for moving baits and spinnerbaits — it fills the spool to an appropriate level and provides enough mass to load the spool effectively on longer casts.
+Pairing your line selection with the right rod blank is essential; read our guide to rod action and power to dial in your rod's casting load.

 Who Should Buy the Curado DC vs. SLX DC?